sirauronmach3/wow-raid-boss-strats/MoP/HoF/AmberShaperUnsok.md

 - #### [Reshape Life](<https://www.wowhead.com/mop-classic/spell=122370/reshape-life>)
   - Transforms a character into a [Mutated Construct](#mutated-construct)
   - In phase 1, this only happens to the tank
+  - Can be healed by [Living Amber](#living-amber)'s death explosion.
   - Strat:
     - DPS: Prioritize dropping [Mutated Construct](#mutated-construct) to below 20% health immediately before swapping back to the boss.
+    - Raid Lead: call out priority change: "Construct up, swap dps to construct", "Stop dps, swap back to boss"
+    - If Construct catches a [Living Amber](#livin]g-amber) explosion, it needs to be dropped below 20% again.
+Then, follow the above strats.
+    - Tanks: follow priority algorithm for [Mutated Construct](#mutated-construct) above.
+    - Tanks: drop out of construct before the current active tank is transformed.
+You cannot tank the boss as a construct, they take additional damage from the boss.

 ## Phase 2